 If you prefer the strength and durability of porcelain tile over ceramic but you don't want to pay the higher price, consider producing your own porcelain tile at home.
 To make porcelain tile, you will need access to a kiln since it gets hotter than a conventional kitchen oven.
-A pottery studio or community college can be contacted for information on using their kiln oven.
+A pottery studio or community college can be contacted for the possibilities of using their kiln oven.

 Step 1: Prepare Porcelain Tile Mix